ropensci/baRulho/README.md

-baRulho: quantifying habitat-induced degradation of (animal) sounds
+baRulho: quantifying degradation of (animal) sounds
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->